New York state's COVID-19 death toll nears 9/11 level

 More than 25% of the 6,058 U.S. coronavirus deaths tallied by Johns Hopkins University as of Friday morning were in New York City.
 Infections in the United States totaling 240,000 account for about 24% of the more than 1 million cases worldwide.
 Many of the fatal victims were dying alone as medical staff forbade relatives to be with them in their final hours for fear of a further spread of infection.

-"I thank the president for doing it.
-He did it despite the fact that the federal agencies were not eager to do it, and he did it quickly," Cuomo said.
-"It's a big deal for us."
-'BLOODLETTING'

-New statistics on Friday confirmed that hundreds of thousands of Americans had lost their jobs because of the pandemic, although economists say the real figure is far more than that because huge swaths of the U.S. economy began shutting down last month to avoid spreading the virus.
+Fresh data on Friday highlighted the economic consequences of the pandemic, confirming that hundreds of thousands of Americans had lost their jobs because of the pandemic.
+Economists say the real figure is far more than that because huge swaths of the U.S. economy began shutting down last month to avoid spreading the virus.
 U.S. employers cut 701,000 jobs last month, ending a record 113 straight months of employment growth, the Labor Department said.
 In the last two weeks, nearly 10 million workers have filed for jobless benefits.

 "It's very painful.
 You see your friends and people you work with, they're getting sick," Thomas Riley, a nurse in New York City who recovered after testing positive for the coronavirus, told CNN on Friday.
 Cuomo said on Thursday his state's apex - or the worst point - of the crisis would likely be on the "shorter end" of a projected range of seven to 30 days ahead.
 Most of the state's coronavirus-related hospitalizations have been in the New York City area.

 There are more than 102,863 coronavirus cases in New York state, up from 92,381 a day earlier, Cuomo said.
-Anthony Fauci, a physician who is a leading member of Trump's coronavirus task force, said social distancing is beginning to work even though the United States is still far from over the worst.

-Even so, Fauci told Fox News, "it's going to get worse - much worse - before it gets better...but it will turn around."
-Fauci, who directs the National Institute of Allergy and Infectious Diseases, said Americans should cover their face in public but remain isolated as much as possible, adding that face masks must be reserved for medical personnel battling the highly-infectious disease.

-"This is...an addition to the physical separation, not as a substitute," Fauci said.
-On Thursday, the Trump administration appeared ready to join local officials in advising Americans to wear face coverings in public to help curb the spread of the virus.
+The lockdown is having knock-on effects on law enforcement.

+New York State Police told Reuters on Friday there was a 15% increase in reported incidents of domestic violence in March this year compared to the same month in 2019.
+Lawyers representing inmates in New York federal jails said on Friday they had been largely cut off from their clients since in-person visits were halted last month due to the pandemic.

+"The majority of requests for a telephone consultation result in no response at all," the Federal Defenders of New York wrote in a letter filed in Brooklyn federal court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)